SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Write_files_to_SciSoft.md

     version.
 (Like the `releases/` directory I usually keep the last 6 builds).

--   Fetch results of Jenkins from both e26 and c14 builds using
+-   Fetch results of Jenkins from both e26 build using

-        copyFromJenkins -q e26 -q c14 -m swarm sbndcode-release-build
+        copyFromJenkins -q e26 -m swarm sbndcode-release-build

 -   This will fetch the build artifacts (tarballs and manifests)